kubilay-erol/ESP32-C3-Bare-Metal-Register-DigIOReg-Driver/README.md

-# ESP32-C3 Custom Register-Level GPIO Driver
+# ESP32-C3 Custom Register-Level GPIO HAL

 Instead of relying on heavy framework functions like `digitalWrite()`, this project talks directly to the chip's raw memory registers to toggle pins.
 It's basically a mini custom Hardware Abstraction Layer (HAL) built from scratch to see how the silicon works under the hood.